roesel/elliptec/README.md

 sh.close()
 ```

-An example using a rotator to collect multiple polarizations:
+An example using a rotator (mount or stage) to collect multiple polarizations/angles:
 ```python
 import elliptec
 controller = elliptec.Controller('COM3')